Villa De Leyva

 The next morning, before walking to Sol Muisca and The Archaeological Park of Monquira “El Infiernito”, we had breakfast at the local place, it tasted much better than the one we had yesterday.

-The 55 minutes walk to Sol Muisca was peaceful with fewer cars on the road, just bicycles, motorbikes and horses, and the paved road was about 1.7km, while the rest which was about 3km was gravel.
+The 55-minute walk to Sol Muisca was peaceful with fewer cars on the road, just bicycles, motorbikes and horses, and the paved road was about 1.7km, while the rest which was about 3km was gravel.

 Sol Muisca

-Located about 4.7km away from the place we stayed at Cra 9, and situated opposite the Stonehenge of Colombia or also known as “El Infiernito”.
-Sol Muisca is a place where one can learn more about the Muisca culture through a guided tour.
+Located about 4.7km away from the place we stayed at Cra 9, and situated opposite the Stonehenge of Colombia also known as “El Infiernito”.
+Sol Muisca was a place where one could learn more about the Muisca culture through a guided tour.

 Our guide took us around the compound, told us the history of the Muisca, the tradition, hierarchy, and usage of all the objects around.
 The thirty minutes we spent there was quite informative.